University of The Arts London. London College of Fashion. Autumn term 2014, dates tbc.

 Isend 2008.
 Attended this international symposium and exhibition where renowned experts and researchers participated, presented and discussed the latest advances and findings in the field of natural dyes.

 In recent years, since founding Bougainvillea Couture in 2011, Luiven has been producing limited edition ranges of sustainable luxurious fashion fabrics, ensembles and accessories, made by hand using natural materials, responsibly and globally sourced from all over the world.
 Together with a dedicated team of textile experts, designers, artists and practitioners, Luiven sources the finest fabrics worldwide and selectively hand dyes and treats cloth.
-With craftsmanship at the helm, every fabric and accesory Luiven creates, under the Bougainvillea Couture label, meets with his uncompromising standards for quality assurance and ethical excellence, proving that quality and aesthetics go hand-in-hand.
+With craftsmanship at the helm, every fabric and accessory Luiven creates, under the Bougainvillea Couture label, meets with his uncompromising standards for quality assurance and ethical excellence, proving that quality and aesthetics go hand-in-hand.

 As his passion for cloth and colour prevails and his work and acumen in the fascinating field of sustainable textiles advances, he would like to share his knowledge and achievements with you.
 Enjoy!